rickxzo/ScPortM/README.md

 Note: <br>
 Auth token is to restrict use by public, since this project is a freelance project. <br>
 A public use token for demonstration would be available soon. <br>
-A private token would be available by payment for use.
 Mail to rickxzo.perz@gmail.com for further details. <br>

 ### __/ (index url)__ return format:
 #### JSON Structure